-4. Customer-centricity makes customers more tolerant to any flaws in your product, allowing you additional time to fix the issue and keep their business.
+4. Customer-centricity makes customers more tolerant of any flaws in your product, allowing you additional time to fix the issue and keep their business.

 5. Customer-centricity promotes reciprocity, making customers want to go out of their way to help your business in return for the excellent service you provide.

 JP and karmaCRM embody the strategies in my most recent book, The Amazement Revolution.
-First, he’s obsessive and hyper-focused about creating customer amazement.
+First, he’s obsessive and hyper-focused on creating customer amazement.

 JP’s comment to support his customer-centric philosophy is simple.
 “If I focus on the customer and not the money, eventually the money will follow.”